flashbots/mempool-dumpster/README.md

 2. [Merger](cmd/merge/main.go): Takes collector CSV files as input, de-duplicates, sorts by timestamp and writes CSV + Parquet output files.
 3. [Analyzer](cmd/analyze/main.go): Analyzes sourcelog CSV files and produces summary report.
 4. [Website](cmd/website/main.go): Website dev-mode as well as build + upload.

 ---

-# FAQ

-- _What is a-pool?_ A-Pool is a regular geth node with some optimized peering settings, subscribed to over the network.

----